SalvadorCisneros/SalvadorCisneros/README.md

 # Hi, I'm Salvador Cisneros! 👋👨🏽‍💻

 I am a software developer in progress.
-Currently, I am in my 7th semester of Computer Technologies Engineering at Tecnologico de Monterrey.
+Currently, I am in my last semester of Computer Technologies Engineering at Tecnologico de Monterrey.
 I am passionate about creating creative and effective technological solutions that help solve real-world problems.
 I love working in a team and I am always looking for new challenges that allow me to continue growing as a professional.

 ## Skills 👓